kbsali/php-redmine-api/docs/usage.md

 #### Native cURL Client `Redmine\Client\NativeCurlClient`

-Every Client requires a URL to your Redmine instance and either a valid Apikey...
+Every client requires a URL to your Redmine instance and either a valid Apikey...

 ```diff